Éamonn Burns: Inter-county

 Derry were knocked out the following year by Down in the first round of the Ulster Championship.
 The game is regarded as one of the best matches of all time.
 In 1995 Burns and Derry defeated Donegal in the National League final.
 They defended the title the following year, with victory over the same opposition in the decider.
 Tyrone knocked Derry out of the Championship in both 1995 and 1996.
 Derry reached the Ulster final in 1997 but were beaten by Cavan.
 In 1998 Derry again competed in the National League final, but were beaten by Offaly.
 Later that year though, Derry beat Donegal in the Ulster Championship final.
 They met Galway in the All-Ireland semi-final, but were defeated.
 The following year Armagh knocked Derry out of the Championship.

 Burns won a fourth National League medal in 2000, with Derry beating Meath in the final.
 Derry reached that year's Ulster final, but were beaten by Armagh.
 Derry lost at the semi-final stage of the 2001 Ulster Championship, but nonetheless reached the All-Ireland semi-final through the Qualifiers (which had been introduced that year), where they once again faced Galway.
 Derry again lost to Galway.
 Burns made his last Derry appearance in a National League game against Fermanagh in 2002.
 That year Derry were beaten by Tyrone in the third round of the Qualifiers.

 School/college

 Burns won two consecutive MacRory and Hogan Cups with St. Pat's Maghera in 1989 and 1990.
 He was captain of the side in 1990.
 Burns won the Sigerson Cup with Queen's University Belfast in 1993.
 He could not play in the final due to injury, but was on the panel.
 He also won the Ryan Cup with QUB.

 Management career

 Burns manages some school football teams at St. Columb's College in Derry City.
 His main success is guiding the school to victory in the 2002 MacLarnon Cup, the only in the school's history.
-This was Burns' first major trophy as a manager.
+This was Burns's first major trophy as a manager.
 The college have not repeated the 2002 success.
 Most recently they lost out in the 2008 decider to St. Mary's CBS, Belfast by two points.